wbagais/DAND_projects/README.md

 How many movies in each segment?
 What is the relationship between revenue and budget?
 What is the relationship between revenue and runtime?
-What is most produced genre in each generation?
+What is the most produced genre in each generation?

 ## project #3: (python)
 Analyze A/B Test Results